 Below: After shortening all the healthy shoots!
 Next, on the agenda is pinching most of the old needles and then rewire the whole tree and cleaning the live section and the deadwood section and applying lime sulphur.

 Below: Side view.
 Out of model….but he looks healthy enough!

-Below: The second one that I like to show, was in 1999 given to me (again) as a gift of Tony Tickle, when we said ower goodbyes at the end of the historic second “Ginkgo Awards” in Belgium.
+Below: The second one that I like to show was in 1999 given to me (again) as a gift of Tony Tickle, when we said ower goodbyes at the end of the historic second “Ginkgo Awards” in Belgium.
 This next year picture was taken in my garden just after I repotted it.
 The left arrow points at the large Jin that you can see on the left in the second picture below.
-The bottom arrow points at the large branch that I removed completely so that I would be able to creat a more compact middle size Bonsai (Chuhin)!
+The bottom arrow points at the large branch that I removed completely so that I would be able to create a more compact middle size Bonsai (Chuhin)!
 The large Jin/Shari section that you can see in the middle of the trunk in that same second picture is all that remains of this large branch!

 Below: September 2007.
 The same tree, but now as a Bonsai!
-It was earlier also shown in one of the “Noelanders trophies” together with an other small size Yew that I will show you next!
+It was earlier also shown in one of the “Noelanders trophies” together with another small size Yew that I will show you next!
 Height: 35 cm/14 Inch.
 Pot: Klika & Kuratkova Table: CHR furniture (B)